-The engine stop switch is a safety device for use in an emergency such as when the motor-cycle overturns or when trouble occurs in the throttle system.
-The engine will not run when the engine stop switch is turned to "OFF."
-In case of emergency, turn the switch to "OFF."
+The engine stop switch is a safety device for use in an emergency such as when the motorcycle overturns or if trouble occurs in the throttle system.
+Turn the switch to " \bigcirc " to start the engine.
+In case of emergency, turn the switch to " \boxtimes " to stop the engine.